globe icon

 Like other P2P lending platforms, Lendermarket offers a buyback guarantee and a group guarantee for loans issued by its lenders.

-Be aware that based on the feedback from investors and the changes in the platform's terms, we evaluate Lendermarket's buyback guarantee as unreliable.
+Please be aware that based on investor feedback and changes in the platform's terms, we evaluate Lendermarket's buyback guarantee as unreliable.

 Buyback Guarantee